begin with a free consultation (949) 870-3800

 How a Concussion Happens Without Hitting the Head

-Information presented by the Centers for Disease Control and Prevention (CDC) indicates that concussions are typically caused by a bump, blow, or jolt to the head.
-However, they go on to state that these injuries can also occur from a “fall or a blow to the body that causes the head to move rapidly back and forth.”
+Concussions are typically caused by a bump, blow, or jolt to the head.
+However, these injuries can also occur from a fall or a blow to the body that causes the head to move rapidly back and forth.

-Some of the most common symptoms to be on the lookout for that could indicate a concussion has occurred include:
+Some of the most common symptoms of a concussion include:

 • Headaches that worsen overtime or do not go away